LTT-4 Transmitter (Longwave Telegraph Transmitter)Frequency range: 260 to 520 KHz

 |Ernie Falvey, VE1HA, operating Camperdown Radio VCS September 1949.
 At the left is the Marconi TM-11.
 The transmitter in the corner behind Ernie's left shoulder is the LTT-4.
 (Photo via Spud Roscoe)|

-LTT-4 Operator's Manual - PDF (Courtesy Laval Desbiens via Spectral Alumni)
+LTT-4 Operator's Manual - PDF ( Provided by Laval Desbiens via Spectral Alumni)

 Contributors and Credits: